-*Nonpublic schools may report Prekindergarten enrollment for students who are at least four years of age on or before December 1 of the year in which they are enrolled, or who are otherwise first eligible to enter public school kindergarten commencing with the following school year (e.g., in NYC public schools, children who are four years of age on or before December 31 are eligible for prekindergarten).
+*Religious and Independent schools may report Prekindergarten enrollment for students who are at least four years of age on or before December 1 of the year in which they are enrolled, or who are otherwise first eligible to enter public school kindergarten commencing with the following school year (e.g., in NYC public schools, children who are four years of age on or before December 31 are eligible for prekindergarten).

-**Nonpublic schools may report kindergarten enrollment for students who are either eligible to attend public school kindergarten (five years of age by the applicable cut-off date) or students who are otherwise expected to attend first grade in the following school year.
+** Religious and Independent schools may report kindergarten enrollment for students who are either eligible to attend public school kindergarten (five years of age by the applicable cut-off date) or students who are otherwise expected to attend first grade in the following school year.
 Children who are enrolled in Head Start programs and are five years old should not be counted in kindergarten enrollment.

-NOTE: Nonpublic schools that enroll children under the age of six should consult with the NYS Office of Children and Family Services or, in NYC, the NYC Department of Health and Mental Hygiene to determine if a license, registration, notice, or permit is needed.
+NOTE: Religious and Independent schools that enroll children under the age of six should consult with the NYS Office of Children and Family Services or, in NYC, the NYC Department of Health and Mental Hygiene to determine if a license, registration, notice, or permit is needed.

 The University of the State of New York